-This course is open to all students with or without a previous art background.
+Students interested in entering Calvin's High School Art Program are required to submit a portfolio to be reviewed prior to acceptance into the course.
 This course will help students who wish to develop their artistic skills for their own pleasure or to pursue post-secondary studies in fine arts.
 Students will study painting techniques in watercolour, composition, design, sculpture, and drawing through such media as pencil, marker, and pen and ink.
 Students will be expected to do homework.
-[1 credit: 0274]
+Portfolio entrance requirements are included in appendix A. [1 credit: 0274]